 Open Farm Community

-Kid-friendly features: Not only is there a garden to explore, but there’s a bowling lawn close to the outdoor dining area, as well as a wooden climbing frame grounded in sand at the front.
+Not only is there a garden to explore, but there’s a bowling lawn close to the outdoor dining area, as well as a wooden climbing frame grounded in sand at the front.
 There’s the ping-pong table close by, too.
-For younger children who need to be watched, this may not work so well, but our older girls were entertained for hours as they came and went from the table.
-Words to the wise: If you choose to sit outside, bring mozzie spray. – Amy Brook-Partridge
+Words to the wise: If you choose to sit outside, bring mozzie spray.

-A great spot for family weekend dining, mummy meetups and weekday lunches, Huber’s features an enclosed outdoor playground where kiddos can play while their grown-ups catch up over a glass of wine and some food from an extensive menu of charcuterie, sausages and meaty mains like Australian pasture-fed lamb chops ($24) and a beef burger with bacon and gruyere cheese ($15.50) – with kiddie portions available for many of the dishes, too!
+A great spot for family weekend dining, mummy meetups and weekday lunches, Huber’s features an enclosed outdoor playground where kiddos can play while their grown-ups catch up over a glass of wine and some food from an extensive menu of charcuterie, sausages and meaty mains – with kiddie portions available for many of the dishes, too!
 You’ll also find soups, salads, desserts and weekend breakfast options, plus a selection of beer, cider, wine and cocktails.
 Afterwards, be sure to stock up on gourmet goodies inside at Huber’s Butchery.

 Located at The Oval@Seletar Aerospace Park, Wheeler’s Estate offers both The Verandah on the second level, as well as the more casual Café by the Lawn on the first level.
-The latter serves a meat-heavy menu Tuesday to Sunday from 3pm – including bratwurst sausage ($18) and pork jowl ($28), plus an array of popular pizza options ($22) – and a weekend menu (9am to 3pm) of salads ($22), pastas ($22 to $23), all-day breakfast items like smashed avocado with feta and poached eggs ($20), and a selection of meats and fish ($23 to $50).
+The latter serves a meat-heavy menu Tuesday to Sunday from 3pm – including the signature 1.2kg Tomahawk ($168) plus an array of popular pizza options – and a weekend brunch menu (9am to 2.30pm).
 While the kids’ menu is small, with just three not-so-nutritious items to choose from (chicken nuggets, calamari rings and cheesy macaroni and ham; $10 each), it does the trick for a weekend treat.
 The best part?
 Not only is the sprawling lawn great for a run around, but there’s also an aviation-themed playground located right next door.

 Café Melba at Mediapolis

 Tucked within the media hub at One-North (and right next to Tanglin Trust School), this laid-back Australasian eatery is the sister restaurant to the original East Coast branch – famous for its status as one of the best family-friendly cafés around.
 This location is also super kid-friendly, with a bouncy castle on weekends (and public holidays), a giant tic-tac-toe game and plenty of space to run and scoot.
-The kids’ menu has plenty of choices including pizza, beef Bolognese, a junior beef burger with chips, mac and cheese, and pancakes, each accompanied by milk or juice, and a scoop of ice cream ($16 per set).
-Meanwhile, adults can enjoy all-day breakfast items ($12 to $28), pizzas and pastas ($18 to $26), and burgers ($22 to $24); it’s even got a weekend roast from 11am!
-Happy hour is 4 to 8pm on weekdays, so go on and sip a $10 glass of wine while the kids have a post-school play.
+The kids’ menu has plenty of choices including pizza, pasta, and pancakes ($13 per set).
+Meanwhile, adults can enjoy all-day breakfast items, burgers and hearty mains.
+There’s even a special roast menu on weekends from 11am!
+Happy hour runs from 3pm to 8pm on weekdays, so go on and sip a $10 glass of wine while the kids have a post-school play.

-Bonus: With each purchase of a children’s meal, your child will collect a loyalty stamp on his or her Kids’ Club Card; collect five stamps to get a main adult meal on the house, and collect 10 stamps and your little one becomes a member of the Kids’ Gold Club, where they’ll get a free meal at each visit!
+Bonus: With each purchase of a children’s meal, your child will collect a loyalty stamp on his or her Kids’ Club Card; collect eight stamps to get a main adult meal on the house, and collect 15 stamps and your little one becomes a member of the Kids’ Gold Club, where they’ll get a free meal at each visit!